open-craft/openedx-completion-aggregator/README.rst

 Currently, the major bottleneck in these calculations is creating the course graph for each user.
 We are caching the graph locally to speed things up, but this stresses the memory capabilities of the servers.
-My understanding is that more recent versions of edx-platform do a better job caching course graphs site-wide, which should improve performance, and allow us to bypass the local calculation, though this will need to be evaluated when our client (which is currently on ginkgo) upgrades.

 License
 -------